Cubs vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have won 10 of the 20 games they were favored on the moneyline this season (50%).
+- The Cubs have put together a 10-11 record in games they were favored on the moneyline (winning 47.6% of those games).

-- Chicago has an 8-5 record (winning 61.5% of its games) when it has played as moneyline favorites of -125 or shorter.

-- The implied moneyline probablility in this matchup gives the Cubs a 55.6% chance to win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.